-A key vision of this strategy is to address the joint common themes identifed by the SHNA for Birmingham and Solihull.
-This strategy will provide a basis to enable appropriate action and enhance existing pathways to meet the needs of citizens.
+A key vision of this strategy is to address the joint common themes identified by the SHNA for Birmingham and Solihull.
+This strategy will provide a tool to enable appropriate action and enhance existing pathways to meet the needs of citizens, through ongoing consultation.